 What do you do if you are facing an unplanned pregnancy – either as a woman of any age or a parent of a pregnant daughter?

 Don’t come unglued; your daughter needs you to stand by her.
 You might not be happy about the pregnancy or any of her actions that led to her pregnancy, but you need to let her know you will stand by her and support her decision.
 It is her decision and if she is old enough to get pregnant then she needs to be able to make the decision and show how this decision is the best choice, whether it’s to parent or to place her baby for adoption or also known as “making an adoption plan.”

 There are resources to help those facing one of the biggest decisions in their lives: that of an unborn child.
 The decision is one that needs to be thought through without regrets.
 No matter what is her plan, help her understand what it takes to raise a child.
 Is she able to give a child what they need through these stages?
 Has she had a role model to allow parenting to be successful?
 Is she willing to sacrifice her lifestyle for the needs of a child?
 Are you willing to give up your time and resources to help when needed without guilt or resentment?

 These are very important questions to think about before your emotions take over and a decision is made from only the heart and not the head.
 There needs to be a plan in place for either decision.
-To get more information and to request free booklet on decision making- call the National Adoption Hotline at 1-800-923-6602.
+To get more information and to request free booklet on decision making- call or text the National Adoption Hotline at 1-800-923-6602.

 Support and resources can help turn this difficult time into one of learning and getting closer to your pregnant daughter.
 There are resources and help – ask for it – you deserve it and she does too.
 Hilary and her mother became closer and have remained closer because of their communicating skills that they learned through the adoption and beyond.